wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 :::image type="content" source="../media/-nicoletta.png" alt-text="Diagram of Nicoletta's profile head shot and job title." :::

 Nicoletta, a member of Lamna’s janitorial staff working at Region D, is an hourly paid employee.
-She works over 30 hours a week and is eligible for healthcare and vacation benefits.
+Nicoletta works over 30 hours a week and is eligible for healthcare and vacation benefits.
 Nicoletta belongs to the AAD groups of: *Hourly paid*, *Region D*, and *Benefits eligible*.
-In her Viva Connections Dashboard, Nicoletta sees the Shifts card, the Benefits self-service card and other cards that are available for all Lamna employees.
+In the Viva Connections Dashboard, Nicoletta sees the Shifts card, the Benefits self-service card and other cards that are available for all Lamna employees.